 I Timothy 6:6-19, the Second Reading for the 16th Sunday after Pentecost in the Year of Luke, continues our readings from the Pastoral Letters.
 On this Sunday it matches well with the other readings where in Amos "those who are at ease in Zion" are addressed, and in Luke a story is told about "a rich man who was dressed in purple and fine linen and who feasted sumptuously every day."
 In this first letter to Timothy the rich are also addressed.
 It will be the preacher's task to address not only those of wealth, but all who desire to be rich (which is everyone).

-(The following questions are not meant to be exhaustive, but offered as a way to lift up some of the concerns of Law and Gospel preachers.
-For a further understanding of Law and Gospel preaching, see my brief guide to this genre, Afflicting the Comfortable, Comforting the Afflicted, available from wipfandstock.com or amazon.)
+(The following questions are not meant to be exhaustive but serve only to raise up the function of the Word in the text, a central concern of Law and Gospel preachers.
+For more on this method and on Law and Gospel preaching in general, see my brief guide, Afflicting the Comfortable, Comforting the Afflicted, available from wipfandstock.com or amazon.)

 Blessings on your proclamation!